 When Will the Challenge Start?

-We will host the challenge, starting November 2nd and ending November 23rd.
+We will host the challenge quarterly.
+The 1st Challenge begins starting November 2, 2020 and ends November 23, 2020.
+The 2nd Challenge begins March 2, 2021 and ends March 23, 2021.
+We will announce the 3rd and 4th quarter Challenges prior to their start dates.
 Each day of the challenge will be designed to develop your personal equity lens and will take you no more than 15 minutes a day (unless you choose to do more!).
 Additionally, we want this challenge to be part of a larger conversation.
 To cultivate this, we will dedicate specific days throughout the challenge to reflection and conversations through video chats.
 Through these chats we hope to develop conversation surrounding the topics we explore, by fostering a community of network peers taking the challenge.

 Why Should I Participate?